litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

 ### Prepare ChaosEngine

 - Provide the application info in `spec.appinfo`.
-It is an optional parameter for infra level experiment.
+It is an optional parameter for an infra level experiment.
 - Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
 - Override the experiment tunables if desired in `experiments.spec.components.env`
-- To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)
+- To understand the values provided in a ChaosEngine specification, refer to [ChaosEngine Concepts](chaosengine-concepts.md)

 #### Supported Experiment Tunables